-UNESCO, as part of its ongoing work, has a lea role in the GAPMIL, in cooperation with the organizations just mentioned and in consultation with a central/core group of partners-made up of regional and international organizations that are actively involved in MIL actions and have agreed to be part of the alliance.
+UNESCO, as part of its ongoing work, has a lead role in GAPMIL, in cooperation with the organizations mentioned above and in consultation with a central/core group of partners-made up of regional and international organizations that are actively involved in MIL actions and have agreed to be part of the alliance.

 Establishment of GAPMIL

-The GAPMIL was establishd through a call for interest which was distributed to stakeholders groups globally.
-Close to 300 organizations responded and agreed to be associated with the GAPMIL.
-This was followed by a three-month online debate and culminated with the gathering of partners and further debates in Nigeria from 26 to 28 June during the Global Forum for Parterships on MIL, incorporating the International Conference on MIL and Intercultural Dialogue.
+GAPMIL was establishd through a call for interest which was distributed to stakeholders groups globally in 2013.
+After the launch of the call, close to 500 organizations responded and agreed to be associated with GAPMIL.
+This was followed by a three-month online debate and culminated with the gathering of partners and further debates in Nigeria from 26 to 28 June 2013 during the Global Forum for Parterships on MIL, incorporating the International Conference on MIL and Intercultural Dialogue.

-Speakers and participants discussed, amended and adopted a framework and a plan of action for the GAPMIL.
+Speakers and participants discussed, amended and adopted a framework and plan of action for GAPMIL.
 An eleven-person steering committee comprising two people from each region was established.
-It includes six women (one a youth representative) and five men.
+It includes six women (one youth representative) and five men.

-This process was necessary to enhance co-ownership and galvanize consensus on what shape the GAPMIL should take.
+This process was necessary to enhance co-ownership and galvanize consensus on what shape GAPMIL should take.